PassiveModding/sentimental/readme.md

 This repository consists of demos for GCP and Terraform centered around an application designed to analyse sentiment of text.

 ## Features
-The application consists of several components that work seamlessly together to achieve sentiment analysis:
+The application consists of several serverless components that interact with each other to provide a scalable and reliable architecture.
 1. Producer Function: This acts as the entry point for new data, pushing it into the processing pipeline.
 2. PubSub Queue: Data is queued here before being processed, ensuring a reliable and organized flow.
 3. Consumer Function: Responsible for consuming data from the queue, utilizing the Google Cloud Natural Language API for sentiment analysis, and finally storing the processed data.